Konanov/TeamUp/webapp/README.md

 Look for the example `app/app.component.spec.ts`.
 Add more `.spec.ts` files as you wish; we configured karma to find them.

-Run it with `npm test`
+Run it with `npm accountRepository`

-That command first compiles the com.teamup.application, then simultaneously re-compiles and runs the karma test-runner.
+That command first compiles the com.teamup.application, then simultaneously re-compiles and runs the karma accountRepository-runner.
 Both the compiler and the karma watch for (different) file changes.

 Shut it down manually with `Ctrl-C`.